Schuylkill River Drowning Victim Remembered As 'Good Soul Gone Too Soon' - NewsBreak

 Wieneke said he is in shock.

-"It's hard, we thought you had gotten out with other people, we noticed you missing, damn it, Sam," he added.
+"It's hard, we thought you had gotten out with other people, we noticed you missing, damn it, Sam," he wrote.

 He's hoping that a missing GoPro containing her final moments can be recovered from the river as a way to honor and remember her.